-“Bikes are woven into the fabric of American life,” says Smith.
-“Nearly every kid has a bike, or at least shares a bike with siblings.”
+“We love seeing kids enjoying the outdoors on their bikes,” says Lombard.
+“It's important to make sure they are riding responsibly.”
 People ride bikes for recreation, for exercise, for transportation.
 And in Denver, a higher-than-average number of kids ride bikes to school.

 But we’re not born knowing how to ride a bike any more than we’re born knowing how to walk.
 And just as it takes babies a while to get their walk down, it takes kids a while for kids to develop the coordination and balance skills necessary to ride a bike competently.
 In fact, bikes are associated with more childhood injuries than any other consumer product except cars.

-“During the school year, kids have 15 minutes of supervised, structured time on a playground,” says Smith.
-“During the summer, there’s 15 hours of daylight, and kids are playing on playgrounds throughout the day.”
+“During the school year, kids have 15 minutes of supervised, structured time on a playground,” says Lombard.
+“During the summer, kids are spending more time outdoors and on playground equipment.”
 Just the increased time is bound to lead to increased injuries.

 At the same time, windows are open to the breeze and people are spending more time on decks and balconies — all things toddlers tend to fall from.

 Prevention: As any parent knows, if there’s equipment to be used, kids will figure out a way to misuse it.
 Kids use the monkey bars like a ladder and walk across the top, climb equipment not intended for climbing.
-“Even toddlers try to walk up the slide,” says Smith.
+“Make sure your children are using the playground equipment as intended,” says Lombard.
 Take kids to playgrounds with cushioned surfacing like pea gravel or rubber mats (Colorado regulations require safe surfacing at public playgrounds) and keep an eye on them to make sure they’re using the equipment right.